Tuberous Breast Correction Surgery With Sydney Plastic Surgeon Dr Ellis Choy

 Tuberous breast correction procedure

-The surgical plan is based on individual anatomy plus personal preference for the desired breast shape.
+The surgical plan is customised based on individual anatomy and personal preference for the desired breast shape.
 The consultation can include experimenting with inserts placed in a special bra to gain insight into desired outcomes.
 The surgery itself is generally performed as an outpatient procedure and takes approximately two to three hours.

 A common tuberous breast correction procedure is to release constriction of the lower breast pole.
 This surgery assists by rounding the breast from the inside.
 If the tuberous breast correction is coupled with breast augmentation (implants), there are several factors to consider.